TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 WHEN SHOULD I GO FOR SRI LANKA WILDLIFE TOURS?

-Popular national parks in Sri Lanka such as Yala park are closed for several months every year.
-Most of the time they are closed during the dry season, in the months such as September, October.
-However, when the park is closed is a decision taken by the park administration and it is published in advance, therefore the visitors have plenty of time to find an alternative national park to visit.
+Most national parks are open throughout the year except few places like Yala national park and Minneriya national park.
+Few national parks such as Yala park are closed for several months every year during the dry season, in the months such as September, and October.
+When it is closed and duration is a decision taken by the park administration and it is published in advance.
+Due to this reason, the visitors must be prepared to visit an alternative national park if required.

 Usually, during the dry period, the water is very limited within the park due to the drought.
-Therefore the animals have not enough water and food.
+Therefore the animals do not have enough water and food.
 Animals move deeper into the jungle in search of water and food and very difficult to spot them during this period.
-The wildlife authorities announce the temporary closure of national parks several months earlier.
-So plan your wildlife holidays accordingly by inquiring about the availability of national parks for safari.
+On the other hand the animals can also be very aggressive during this period.
+The wildlife authorities announce the temporary closure of national parks several months ahead of the closure.
+So plan your wildlife holidays accordingly.

 The peak holiday season in Sri Lanka (from November to April), is ideal for Sri Lanka wildlife tours.
 During this period there is plenty of water in the park and plenty of food for the animal and the animals are roaming everywhere in the park.